Graterolz/UJGH/README.md

-# ujgh
+# UJGH
-Website for job opportunities in the UJGH
+Website for job opportunities in the UJGH.